-Between a quarter (Vietnam) and a half (Ethiopia) of children who were initially measured as physically stunted (at around 1 year old) ceased to be stunted by 5 years xxx.
-And although height at age 1 is predictive of height at age 5, between about 40% and 70% of the variation in height at age 5 is not explained by height at 1 xxxi.
-Physical recovery by age 5 appears to be most likely among children who were least stunted xxxii.
-Probability of recovery is also linked to inequalities, because recovery between 1 and 5 years was most common among better-off households in Ethiopia (especially among girls in richer households) xxxiii.
+Although early stunting is predictive of later stunting, our repeated observation of children's height-for-age shows that some children do physically recover.
+Physical recovery by age 5 appears to be most likely among children who were least stunted (Crookston et al. 2010).
+Probability of recovery is also linked to inequalities, because recovery between 1 and 5 years was most common among better-off households in Ethiopia (especially among girls in richer households) (Outes and Porter 2012).

 There is some evidence that physical recovery may be associated with improved cognitive development.
-Analysis from Peru suggests a stronger relationship between vocabulary test scores at the age of 5 and concurrent stunting than stunting at age 1 yearxxxiv.
+Analysis from Peru suggests a stronger relationship between vocabulary test scores at the age of 5 and concurrent stunting than stunting at age 1 year (Crookston et al. 2011).
 A second study on the Peru sample looked at quantitative and vocabulary test performance, comparing children who were never stunted with those who were stunted at age 1 but appeared to have physically recovered by 5.
-No significant differences were found in the test scores of the two groups (see Figure 8)xxxv.
+No significant differences were found in the test scores of the two groups (see Figure 8) (Crookston et al. 2010).

 Figure 8.
-Children who were stunted at age 1 but physically recovered by age 5 have similar test results as children who were never stunted (Peru, Younger Cohort, age 5, 2006)\\
+Children who were stunted at age 1 but physically recovered by age 5 have similar test results as children who were never stunted (Peru, Younger Cohort, age 5, 2006)